 • The river flows through the states of Maharashtra, Gujarat, and Madhya Pradesh.

-Frequently Asked Questions (FAQ) on Longest river in India
+Frequently Asked Questions (FAQ) on the longest river in India

 Q 1.
 Which is the longest river in India?

 Ans.
 The Ganges River is the longest river in India.
-Total length of the river is 2525KM.
+The total length of the river is 2525KM.

 Q 2.
 How many major transboundary rivers are there in India?

 Ans.
-Godavari River, the total length of Godavari River is 1465 km.
+Godavari River, the total length of the Godavari River is 1465 km.

 Q4.
 Which is the longest river in South India?